scalar-labs/scalar-admin/README.md

 $ java -jar scalar-admin-<version>-all.jar -c <Command> -s <SRV_Service_URL>
 ```

-You can use the scalar-admin docker container as follows
+If you want to use the scalar-admin docker container, you can do it as follows.

 ```console
 $ docker run -it --rm ghcr.io/scalar-labs/scalar-admin:<version> -c <Command> -s <SRV_Service_URL>
 ```

-You can use the scalar-admin docker container on kubernetes as follows
+If you want to use the scalar-admin docker container on kubernetes, you can do it as follows.

 ```console
 $ kubectl run --image=ghcr.io/scalar-labs/scalar-admin:<version> --restart=Never --rm  -i scalarAdmin -- -c <Command> -s <SRV_Service_URL>